Xyce/Xyce/INSTALL.md

 then you will either need to use different C/C++ compilers, or install gfortran with a package manager (it is usually supplied with the gcc package).

-__Xyce/ADMS__:\
+__Xyce/ADMS on MacOS__\
-The `buildxyceplugin.sh` script script relies on the behavior of Gnu "readlink", which is very different than BSD readlink (MacOS is based on BSD Unix).
+The `buildxyceplugin.sh` script relies on the behavior of Gnu "readlink", which is very different than BSD readlink (MacOS is based on BSD Unix).
 You can obtain Gnu readlink by installing the "coreutils" package from MacPorts or Homebrew.